MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-25-Satellite-Communications/subpart-B-Applications-Licenses/subjectgroup-ECFR34f9987bbfcd1a8-Earth-Stations/section-25.136.md

 (g) Any earth station authorizations issued pursuant to paragraph (a)(4), (c), (d)(4), or (e)(4) of this section shall be conditioned upon operation being in compliance with the criteria contained in the applicable paragraph.

 (h) *Re-coordination.* An earth station licensed under this section that is brought into operation later than one year after the date of the license grant must be re-coordinated with UMFUS stations using the applicable processes in § 101.103(d) of this chapter.
 The earth station licensee must complete re-coordination within one year before its commencement of operation.
 The re-coordination should account for any demographic or geographic changes as well as changes to the earth station equipment or configuration.
-A re-coordination notice must be filed in IBFS before commencement of earth station operations.
+A re-coordination notice must be filed in ICFS before commencement of earth station operations.

 [81 FR 79937, Nov.
 14, 2016, as amended at 83 FR 63, Jan.
 2, 2018; 83 FR 34489, July 20, 2018; 84 FR 20819, May 13, 2019; 84 FR 47147, Sept.
 9, 2019; 86 FR 11887, Mar.
-1, 2021]
+1, 2021; 88 FR 21440, Apr.
+10, 2023]